hail-is/hail/hail/python/hail/docs/install/other-cluster.rst

     cd hail/hail
     make install-on-cluster HAIL_COMPILE_NATIVES=1 SCALA_VERSION=2.11.12 SPARK_VERSION=2.4.5

+If you forget to install any of the requirements before running `make install-on-cluster`, it's possible to get into a bad state where `make` insists you don't have a requirement that you have in fact installed.
+Try doing `make clean` and then a fresh invocation of the `make install-on-cluster` line if this happens.

 On every worker node of the cluster, you must install a BLAS and LAPACK library such as the Intel MKL or OpenBLAS.
 On a Debian-like system you might try the following on every worker node.